Women's outfitworksmart casual

 Get the proportions right

 Shoulder seam at the bone; hem just above the knee; structured but not stiff.
-For the turtleneck sweater: neck folds twice to sit just below the chin; body skims the torso without compressing.
+For the turtleneck sweater: fine-gauge and close to the body — the layering piece under blazers, slip dresses, and pinafores; the fold sits just under the jaw.

 Why the colours work